|

 illuminated manuscript and the medal, miniature painting flourished from

-the beginningof the 16th century down to the mid-19th century.
 The portrait miniature, as a separate portrait enclosed in either a

 locket or a covered "portrait box," is most plausibly traced to Flemish